What is a learning management system?

 Also Read: K-12 Education in the Post-COVID Era

-Top 5 LMS for K-12 Education
+Checkout List of 5 LMS for K12 Education

 Google Classroom: The Google G Suite Platform is an LMS with several interesting tools and features.
 Students who are familiar with Google Docs, Sheets and Slides, and other Google tools will find it easy to use and transition to online learning.
 The software is free to use, requiring minimal IT resources to set up and keep it running.
 Educators can use it to post course material, set assignments and carry out quizzes.
 Students have to set up their accounts since they can’t use their personal accounts to access the services.
 This limits access to the virtual space and keeps data secure.